jamal7x7/my-portfolio/src/posts/how-iavascript-works-3-functions.md

 })()
 ```

-this is a design pattern used by a lot of libraries like jQuery and backbone...
+this is a design pattern used by a lot of libraries like jQuery and backbone (before es6 modules come out)...
 the idea is to place all the code inside the function local scope to avoid any name space collesions;
 how does an IIFE work:

-- we use a function expression not a function declaration
+- it use a function expression not a function declaration.
-- we create an anonumous function.
+- it create an anonumous function.
-- and we immidiately invoke that function
+- and it get immidiately invoke( hence the '**()**' at the end or before the last '**)**' ).

 one way to use this technic is this pattern: